rpm-software-management/dnf/doc/api_base.rst

   Instances of :class:`dnf.Base` are the central point of functionality supplied by DNF.
 An application will typically create a single instance of this class which it will keep for the runtime needed to accomplish its packaging tasks.
 Plugins are managed by DNF and get a reference to :class:`dnf.Base` object when they run.

+  :class:`.Base` instances are stateful objects holding references to various data sources and data sinks.
+To properly finalize and close off any handles the object may hold, client code should either call :meth:`.Base.close` when it has finished opertions with the instance, or use the instance as a context manager.
+After the object has left the context, or its :meth:`.Base.close` has been called explicitly, it must not be used.

   .. attribute:: comps

     Is ``None`` by default.
 Explicit load via :meth:`read_comps`  initializes this attribute to a :class:`dnf.comps.Comps` instance.